lmzintgraf/DeepVis-PredDiff/README.md

 ### Data:

 The above script will use images from the "./data" folder.
 Only RGB images in format .png and .jpg of a minimum size of 227x227 pixels will be considered.
 If the image is larger, it will be cut off at the sides.
+Note that there should be enough images in this folder, since the samplers need them (see paper for further information).

 The "./data" folder also contains a text file with the ImageNet class labels.